keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 I craft a script so that I can reproducibly install Arch Linux with disk encryption over `ssh`, comfortably iterating from my 2019 MacBook Pro until the installation looks correct.
 I nuke the computer and try again, just to be sure.
 Then several times more.

 Once the OS is installed to satisfaction, I carefully arrange the drives within the case, making sure the case can tolerate some degrees of tilt in any direction without the drives sliding out of place.
 To my surprise, the computer can be rotated a full 90&deg; in any direction, and the drives don't move _at all_.
 I place the computer inside of the bedroom closet, where I can plug it directly into the router.
-The computer is now the _closet computer_.
+The computer is now _closet computer_.

-I spend some number of days iterating on the _closet computer_ with an [Ansible playbook](https://bitsof.thisfieldwas.green/keywordsalad/ansibled/src/commit/2f8b5c99c51adeb2226d2e9e51cead6766448559/servers.yml#L1-L23) to get the configuration just right.
+I spend some number of days iterating on _closet computer_ with an [Ansible playbook](https://bitsof.thisfieldwas.green/keywordsalad/ansibled/src/commit/2f8b5c99c51adeb2226d2e9e51cead6766448559/servers.yml#L1-L23) to get the configuration just right.
 As long as the data array remains intact, I can incrementally add new disks to it by appending the disks to the playbook configuration.
 If the data array is compromised, then I can nuke it and build anew just by running the playbook.

-My goal with this playbook is primarily to retain a living snapshot of the _closet computer_'s configuration.
+My goal with this playbook is primarily to retain a living snapshot of _closet computer_'s configuration.
 A secondary goal is to be able to provision a replacement system if the computer should ever cease to work.
 In my head I imagine the happy path for such an event looks like this:

 1. A few keystrokes.
 2. I then grab a coffee while the playbook runs.